Father and ex-school teacher, Zafer Iqbal, questions whether the UK schooling system is beneficial for Muslim children.

 Many teachers notice this phenomenon in schools where children can’t remember what they studied in the previous year and importantly, complain that they don’t know why they are studying most of their subjects.
 Whilst they are young, they learn naturally through playing and imitation.
 Language should be a focus, a mediating device, through which they will think and develop meanings throughout their lives.
 If this is weak, thinking and learning will subsequently be weak.

 Formalised learning can start from around the seventh year, as their brains are now biologically ready for conceptual ideas.
 As the famous child psychologist, Jerome Bruner said: “Any idea can be taught to a child of any age so long it is packaged correctly and appropriately.”
 Large classrooms are inappropriate – smaller groups of around several children are better – learning happening at an appropriate pace and level for each unique child, vertically with the teacher and horizontally with their peers.
-Home schooling would be better over the production line schooling system.
+Homeschooling would be better over the production line schooling system.
+Parents who do decide to opt for a homeschooling system can get essentials such as, a titanium cube for science lessons, a map of each region for history lessons, etc. from school/education-based websites that can add more to lessons and help kids learn from home.

 By puberty they should know and understand their role in the world and be able to perform it.
 An understanding of key aspects of science is needed to understand the nature of the world and figure out that it is preceded by an eternal Creator.
 An understanding of the social world is needed, its structure, laws, norms and values so they can live within it or correct it where it may be wrong.
 An understanding of key ideas in the arts is needed to determine how they should live their lives, how society should be organised and how to correct things if they go wrong.